Epimorphisms of 3-manifold groups: The Heegaard genus and -epimorphisms

 \subsection{Proof of Proposition~\ref{mainprop3}}

-Let $f\colon M\to N$ be a degree-one map between two aspherical 3-manifolds with empty or toroidal boundary.
+Let $f\colon M\to N$ be a proper $\pi_1$-epimorphism map between two aspherical 3-manifolds with empty or toroidal boundary.
 We assume that $N$ is not a closed graph manifold.
 As in the proof of Theorem~\ref{mainthm} there exists a finite subregular cover $\wti{N}$ of $N$ which is fibered with fiber $F$ and which satisfies

 We denote by $\wti{M}$ the induced cover of $M$.
-The map $f$ gives rise to a degree-one map $f\colon \wti{M}\to \wti{N}$, which induces in particular an epimorphism of fundamental groups.
+The map $f$ gives rise to a proper map $f\colon \wti{M}\to \wti{N}$, which induces an epimorphism of fundamental groups.
 It follows from Lemma~\ref{lem:heegaard-genus} that

 This concludes the proof of Proposition~\ref{mainprop3}.